john-h-k/john-h-k.github.io/learn-dx12/Nano-COM.md

 * IID = Interface IDentifier
 * CLSID = CLass Identifier

-A GUID isn't a COM concept, and you probably know of them already.
+A GUID isn't a COM concept, and just means Globally-Unique ID.
 They are just a 128 bit value to identify something.
 Because 2^128 is big (really big. really really big. really really really big), you can generally assume any generated GUID is unique.
 Visual Studio has an inbuilt generator for one, or use [guidgenerator](https://guidgenerator.com).

-An IID is used to identify an interface programmatically, a sort of crude RTTI system.
+An IID is used to identify an interface programmatically, as a sort of crude RTTI system.
 For example, the IID of `IUnknown` is `00000000-0000-0000-C000-000000000046`, and the IID of `ID3D12Device` is `189819F1-1DB6-4B57-BE54-1821339B85F7`.

 To retrieve an IID of an interface, in Visual C++ or C# (with `TerraFX.Interop.Windows`) you can use the `__uuidof` of operator to retrieve the interface.